tferracina/clockwork/README.md

 Saves a visualization of your hours for a specified date range.
 Format in YYYY-MM-DD In addition, a category can be specified with --category

+In a config.py file, it is possible to create a COLOR_DICT to specify what colors you prefer for different categories.
 ```
 clockvis stard-date end-date
 clockvis 2024-01-01 2024-12-31 --category coding

+COLOR_DICT = {"school": "green", "personal": "yellow"}
 ```

 ### clockcsv